The Arms of the City of London in the 21st century

 The City of London is a place entirely at ease being both spectacularly ancient and ultra modern.
-It throws away nothing it finds to be useful while at the same time being at the vanguard of innovation in fields as diverse as government, law, professional services, trade and education.
+It throws away nothing it finds to be useful while at the same time being at the vanguard of innovation in fields as diverse as government, law, finance, professional services, trade and education.
 This constant blending of the ancient and the modern makes the City a unique and special place with global standing and influence far greater than the sum of all its parts.

 The emerging fields of Fintech and Blockchains are today developing in a City that boasts the world's oldest system of local government and has at its head a Mayor elected by members of medieval and modern guilds.
 Where else could coats of arms and displays of heraldry sit so comfortably alongside chrome and glass in high-rise office blocks?